Mac Cozier

-Mac Cozier (born October 23, 1973, in Orange Park, Florida) is a retired American soccer player.
+Mac Cozier (born October 23, 1973) is an American retired soccer player.
 He played one season in Major League Soccer, one in the Chilean Second Division, one in USISL and six in the USL First Division.
 He also earned one cap with the United States national team in 1996.

 College

 Cozier attended University of North Carolina at Charlotte, where he played on the men's team from 1992 to 1995.
 His best was 1994 when he was named a first team All-American.
 He finished his career as the school's all time, fourth on the career goals list and second on the career point.

 Professional

 The Columbus Crew of Major League Soccer selected Cozier in the first round (tenth overall) of the 1996 MLS College Draft.
 He played games for the Crew.
 The Crew traded to the San Jose Clash, but the Clash released him.
 He signed the Richmond Kickers for the 1997 USISL season.
-He moved to Chilean Second Division club Club de Deportes Antofagasta.
+He moved to Chilean Second Division club Deportes Antofagasta.
 After one season, in which he scored, returned to the States to sign with the Jacksonville Cyclones of the USL A-League.
 Cozier scored goals.
 The next season, he moved to the Charleston Battery.
 The Battery released Cozier following the 2002 season and he signed with the Rochester Raging Rhinos.
 However, the Rhinos diseased him on April 24, 2003, and he was immediately signed by the Atlanta Silverbacks.
 In 2004, he was named to the second-team USL All-Star team after scoring goals in games with Atlanta.
 He retired.